cmyip6/fyip-c2f96f7b-0c52-4a4b-bc8e-1c4d8e7761b0/README.md

 2. Clone this repo to your local machine and `cd` into the root directory.

-3. Create > .env.test in the root directory, copy variables from env.test.example (Make sure RUN_SEEDS = false, DROP_SCHEMA = true, RUN_MIGRATIONS = true and create a string for JWT_SECRETE).
+3. Create > .env.test in the root directory, copy variables from env.test.example (Make sure RUN_SEEDS = false, DROP_SCHEMA = true, RUN_MIGRATIONS = true and create a string for JWT_SECRET).

 4. Run this command to install packages for all applications: